shealan/Link-Social/README.md

 ## Link Social Overview

 Linksocial is a super simple plugin to link usernames and hastags in blocks of text.
 It currently supports Twitter and Instagram.

-## Configuring Link Social

-Extract the files into a folder named "linksocial" and place in your plugins directory.
-Then install via the CraftCMS plugin page.

 ## Using Link Social